Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Fibonacci and Lucas 2-Expansions

+The double bracket notation for rod sets makes writing recursions easy.
+The exponents are the coefficients.
+The train count sequence for the Lucas rod set $[[1^s,2^t]]$ satisfies the recursion

+whatever the signs of the rods.
+Sequences satisfying that recursion (with the indices shifted by $1$) are known in the literature as regular, nondegenerate fundamental Lucas sequences \cite{lucas-book}.

+The requirement that no Lucas rod set train count is $0$ is less restrictive than it appears.
+It is clearly true when $s$ and $t$ are positive.
+Odd sign swap shows it's true when just $t$ is positive.
+When $t$ is negative it fails for the two periodic rod sets $[[1,2^{-1}]]$ and $[[1^{-1},2^{-1}]]$.
+The proof of Theorem 38 in \cite{lucas-book} shows using quadratic fields that these are the only two rod sets with shape $\langle 1,2 \rangle$ with a $0$ train count.
+We have not tried to prove this using our methods.

+In Theorem~\ref{thm:lucastotwo} we will systematically construct three classes of expansions of Lucas rod sets to rod sets with a two element shape.
+We start with two easy lemmas.

-\begin{proof} When $R$ is $[1^s,2^t]$ there are $s$ colors for rods of length $1$, so for $n \ge 1$, $s$ divides the number of trains of length $n$ that contain a rod of length $1$.
-If $n$ is odd, all trains of length $n$ must include at least one rod of length $1$.
+\begin{lemma} Let $R$ be a Lucas rod set with $s>1$.
+Then for $n \ge 1$, $s \mid \tcount(n,R)$ if and only if $n$ is odd. \end{lemma} \begin{proof} The $s$ rods of length 1 come in $s$ colors, so $s$ divides the number of trains of length $n$ that contain a rod of length $1$.
+Every train of odd length must include at least one rod of length $1$.

-When $n \ge 2$ is even, the only trains with no rod of length $1$ are those made of all $2$s; there are $t^{n/2}$ of them.
+When $n \ge 2$ is even, the trains with no rod of length $1$ are those made from only rods of length $2$; there are $t^{n/2} \ne 0$ of them.
 Since $s$ divides the number of rods that contain a rod of length $1$, whether or not it divides $\tcount(n)$ depends on whether or not it divides $t^{n/2}$.
 Since by definition, $\gcd(s,t)=1$, $s$ does not divide $t^{n/2}$.

-Since odd sign swap \ref{cor:oddsignswap} preserves the magnitudes of the net train counts, this argument works for $[\anti{1}^s,2^t]$ as well. \end{proof}

-The next theorem systematically constructs three classes of expansions of Lucas rod sets to a rod set with a two element shape.